davidwed/sqlrelay/doc/api/tcl/sqlrconCmd.tcl.txt

+# Begins a transaction.
+Returns true if the begin
+# succeeded, false if it failed.
+If the database
+# automatically begins a new transaction when a
+# commit or rollback is issued then this doesn't
+# do anything unless SQL Relay is faking transaction
+# blocks.
+proc begin {}

 # Issues a commit.
-Returns 1 if the commit
+Returns true if the commit
-# succeeded 0 if it failed.
+# succeeded false if it failed.
 proc commit {}

 # Issues a rollback.
-Returns 1 if the rollback
+Returns true if the rollback
-# succeeded 0 if it failed.
+# succeeded false if it failed.
 proc rollback {}